nw-0712/Project1-nw/README.md

 Contact page</br>
-- The users can fill out the contact form, and there are several options to communicate with the institute through ‘message us’ click-through-graphic to text company, ‘ask community’ click-through-graphic which directs the user to the community page, ‘call us’ click-through-graphic which shows telephone number and launches the call app of users phone, contact the resolution centre through click-through-graphic which directs the user to the customer services centre (3rd party) to the resolution section or to 'join the global community' click-through-graphic, which directs the user to community page of site.</br>
-- This adds to usability to allow the user to click on different communication options to contact the company.
+- The users can fill out the contact form, to contact the company and has dropdown function to select country of choice.
 - Contact form: users can fill in details and contact institute through this method.
 - The users can also click on map and be directed to the Google maps application to get directions to the various offices.
-- The users can input their email address to subscribe to the newsletter.
+- The users can input their email address to subscribe to the company newsletter.
 ![image](https://github.com/user-attachments/assets/c1650d47-45bc-42b9-9495-26d829d7defc)